rootstrap/blog/content/Accessibility in React: tools and practices.md

 ![Main image](images/accessibility.jpg)

-Accessibility is one of the main points when you develop an application (and one of those points that **developers tend to forget or not to know how to implement**).
+Accessibility is one of the main points when you develop an application (and one of those points that **developers tend to forget or not know how to implement**).
 In this article, we will make a review of some of the tools, libraries, and standards that make it easier to integrate the best practices associated with accessibility on the web, making your application usable by as many people as possible.

 ## Why is accessibility important?